hpyproject/hpy/docs/debug-mode.rst

 Using Debug Mode
 ----------------

-The default behavior in case of the debug mode detects an error is to either abort the process (using :c:func:`HPy_FatalError`) or raise a fatal exception.
+By default, when debug mode detects an error it will either abort the process (using :c:func:`HPy_FatalError`) or raise a fatal exception.
 This may sound very strict but in general, it is not safe to continue the execution.

-This is, however, different in the case of testing and so module ``hpy.debug`` exposes the ``LeakDetector`` class to detect leaked ``HPy`` handles.
-For
+When testing, aborting the process is unwanted.
+Module ``hpy.debug`` exposes the ``LeakDetector`` class to detect leaked ``HPy`` handles.
+For example:
-example:

 .. literalinclude:: examples/tests.py
   :language: python